 5. UNIVERSITY OF SUNDERLAND: $13440

 Many take work placements with such companies as part of a degree, with links being particularly strong in engineering and media.
-In their feedback from the Teaching Excellence Framework, assessors highlighted the University’s embedded professional practice and the tangible contribution made by business and industrial partners to programme content.
+In their feedback from the Teaching Excellence Framework, assessors highlighted the University’s embedded professional practice and the tangible contribution made by business and industrial partners to program content.

 They received a Silver Teaching Excellence Framework (TEF) rating in 2017.